daveprowse/bls-ddd/README.md

 # bls-ddd
-Config files for Building Linux Servers (DHCP, DNS, DS) Webinar.
+Config files for Building Linux Servers (DHCP, DNS, DS) Webinar and Course.

 Make sure you are logged in as root to a Debian system.